 Chicago students complete foundational coursework in four intervention orientations:

 - Humanistic existential

-Augmenting their coursework, students complete three years of practicum experience, positioning them to be well prepared for internship and employment opportunities.
+Augmenting their coursework, Clinical Psychology Doctoral Program complete three years of practicum experience, positioning them to be well prepared for internship and employment opportunities.
 Utilizing our Research Clerkship model, first-year students are paired with faculty to receive mentorship in research and scholarship.
 They obtain important support and preparation for their dissertation and for future roles as consumers and producers of research and scholarship.

 In addition to the broad and general foundational training they receive, students enroll in elective courses chosen to meet particular educational and professional goals, including ones from topically related clusters of courses.

 Graduates of our APA accredited Psy.D. in Clinical Psychology program at Chicago have pursued careers in a variety of settings, including: